-27. HOW LONG DO BOARD MEETINGS LAST?
+28. HOW LONG DO BOARD MEETINGS LAST?

 Because it is hard to predict or control how many matters will be placed on the Board's agenda at any of its regular monthly meetings, and because the matters which come before the Board demand its utmost attention and clarity, meetings which last too long interfere with the Board's ability to function effectively.
-In order to control the length of meetings, the Board will not start any new case more than 3 1/2 hours after the start of its meeting, without regard to how long the applicant or appellant predicts the particular hearing will last.
+The Board generally will adjourn approximately 3 1/2 hours after the start of its meeting and continue to the next meeting any cases which are not completed or heard.
+However, the Board may shorten or allow lengthier hearings in its discretion, and in all other respects may adopt such other or additional rules for the length and conduct of its meeting or of a particular meeting as it may see fit, so long as the substantive and procedural due process rights of the parties are reasonably protected.

-28. WHO MAY PARTICIPATE IN HEARINGS BEFORE THE BOARD?
-WHO ARE PARTIES?
-WHO ARE WITNESSES?
+29. WHO MAY PARTICIPATE IN HEARINGS BEFORE THE BOARD?
+(PARTIES AND WITNESSES)